-Audits specific to forensic DNA laboratories shall be performed in compliance with current national quality standards.

-- 4.14.1.2 Internal audits are recorded and the record is retained for a minimum of one accreditation cycle. - 4.14.2 Information acquired during internal audits that casts doubt on the effectiveness of the operations is reviewed during the annual management ...conform. ...cesult in approp. ...ormity.
-Potential ...ated by the policy/procedure fo. ...ates to the management system or ...are processed in a timely manner wordesignated ...are for control of nonconforming work, section 4.9.
-Thi ...afying customers in writing regarding inaccurate work. ...ecords are made of the areas of activity being audited, the audit findings, corrective actions, and preventive actions.
+- Discuss issues and problems with individual analysts and with groups. - Review quality issues particular to the discipline. - 4.14.1.1 An on-site quality audit and health and safety audit are conducted each calendar year in each laboratory. - Audits specific to forensic DNA laboratories shall be performed in compliance with current national quality standards. - 4.14.1.2 Internal audits are recorded and the record is retained for a minimum of one accreditation cycle. - 4.14.2 Information acquired during internal audits that casts doubt on the effectiveness of the operations is reviewed during the annual management review.
+Nonconformities to the management system or nonconforming analyses, which are identified during internal audits, result in appropriate action depending on the nature of the nonconformity.
+Potential nonconformities are handled as designated by the policy/procedure for preventive actions.
+Nonconformities to the management system or nonconforming analyses are processed in a timely manner as designated by the policy/procedure for control of nonconforming work, section 4.9.
+This includes notifying customers in writing regarding inaccurate work.

-4.14.4 Follow-up activity to the audit verifies and records the implementation and effectiveness of any corrective action. review.
-Nonconformities to the management system or nonconforming
+- 4.14.3 Records are made of the areas of activity being audited, the audit findings, corrective actions, and preventive actions. - 4.14.4 Follow-up activity to the audit verifies and records the implementation and effectiveness of any corrective action.